 Fees.
 The base fee is $600 plus $78 for each additional lot over the first two.
 Review fees for Transportation and the Health District may be included.

 Submittal and resubmittal.
 Submittal of boundary line adjustments may be made during regular customer service hours with PDS Permitting staff.
 Additional reviews of projects must be scheduled with the project manager directly.

 Forms and checklist.
-Boundary Line Adjustment Application (effective February 9, 2016), Boundary Line Adjustment Checklist (new version effective February 9, 2016), Affidavit of Boundary Line Adjustment (new version effective February 9, 2016), and Affidavit of Correction of Boundary Line Adjustment.
+Boundary Line Adjustment Application, Boundary Line Adjustment Checklist, Affidavit of Boundary Line Adjustment, and Affidavit of Correction of Boundary Line Adjustment.

 Payment of taxes and assessments.
 All current and delinquent taxes and assessments must be paid to the Snohomish County Treasurer (1st floor of the Robert J. Drewel Building) prior to the recordation of a boundary line adjustment.
 Current taxes and assessments mean any payments due during the calendar beginning on January 1st and ending on December 31st.
 These taxes and assessments must be paid on all properties associated with the boundary line adjustment.
 For boundary line adjustments that involve more than one party, each individual party will need to make payment.
 Upon receipt of all payments due, the Snohomish County Treasurer will issue an official verification that all taxes and assessments have been collected.
 This official verification is required by the Snohomish County Auditor in order to allow a boundary line adjustment to record.
 See RCW 84.56.345 for further information on payment of taxes and assessments.

 Recordation.
 The boundary line adjustment only becomes effective upon recordation of the following items:

 - Conveyance documents, if applicable, that deed land to an adjoining property owner as part of the boundary line adjustment.